-The goal in apprenticeship learning is for an agent to perform no worse than the expert on the true, unknown cost function.
-Traditional approaches to apprenticeship learning have three primary disadvantages.
+Traditional approaches to imitation learning have three primary disadvantages.
 First, they often fail at imitating the expert as a consequence of restricting the class of cost functions.
-Second, the class of cost functions is often defined as the span of a set of basis functions that must be defined manually (as opposed to learned from the observations).
-Third, these methods generally involve running reinforcement learning repeatedly, and have a large computational cost as a result.
+Second, the class of cost functions is often defined as the span of a set of basis functions that must be defined manually (as opposed to learned from observations).
+Third, they generally involve running reinforcement learning repeatedly, and have a large computational cost as a result.

-Generative Adversarial Imitation Learning (GAIL) \cite{ho2016generative} is a method that tries to address these drawbacks.
-Using ideas from Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, GAIL removes the restriction that the cost belong to a highly limited class of functions, instead allowing it to be learned using expressive function approximators such as neural networks.
-Furthermore, using Trust Region Policy Optimization (TRPO)~\cite{schulman2015trust}, GAIL works with direct policy search as opposed to finding intermediate value functions~\cite{ng2000algorithms,abbeel2004apprenticeship}.
+Generative Adversarial Imitation Learning (GAIL) is a method that tries to address these drawbacks.
+Using Generative Adversarial Networks (GANs), GAIL removes the restriction that the cost belong to a highly limited class of functions, instead allowing it to be learned using expressive function approximators such as neural networks.
+Further, using Trust Region Policy Optimization (TRPO), GAIL directly finds policies instead of intermediate value functions.

-In this paper, we review GAIL, describing its connection to, and advantages over, previous apprenticeship learning approaches.
-We then apply GAIL to real-world driving data in order to learn models of human driving behavior.
-Autonomous driving systems are typically evaluated on real-world drive tests, which are expensive, time-consuming, and potentially dangerous.
-Furthermore, it is likely infeasible to build a statistically significant case for the safety of a system solely through real-world testing~\cite{koopman2016challenges}.
-Validation through simulation provides a promising alternative to real-world testing, with the ability to evaluate vehicle performance in large numbers of scenes quickly, safely, and economically.
-Simulations must accurately reflect real-world driving to be useful, and therefore require realistic models of human drivers to govern the behavior of non-autonomous vehicles that occupy the roadway.
-We demonstrate some variations to GAIL that become useful specifically for the problem of driver modeling: parameter sharing to enable multi-agent imitation, reward augmentation to provide domain knowledge, and mutual information maximization to uncover individual driving styles from the data.
+In this paper, we apply GAIL to real-world driving data in order to learn models of human driving behavior.
+Our contributions are: \begin{itemize} \item We model human driving behavior using neural network policies that are automatically trained from demonstrations, instead of requiring hand-designed features. \item We propose variations to GAIL that are useful specifically for the problem of driver modeling: parameter sharing to enable multi-agent imitation, reward augmentation to provide domain knowledge, and mutual information maximization to uncover individual driving styles. \item We demonstrate our driver modeling approach on real world driving demonstration data from the NGSIM driving dataset. \end{itemize}